tomasgrno1-stack/Chatos_AI/README.md

 * **Chat History Management:** Ability to create new conversations, rename them, or delete individual chats.
 * **Modern Dark Glassmorphism UI:** Stylish dark interface with custom animations and a personalized scrollbar.

-Here is link to see ✨Polaris AI: https://polaris--ai.streamlit.app/
+Here is link to see ✨Chatoš AI: https://polaris--ai.streamlit.app/